wu-lee/rushkoff-archive/src/_articles/kid-culture.md

 Today's kids are mastering the intricacies of a computer mouse at the same age their moms were first putting crayon to coloring book.

-xxx

-Their older brothers and sisters are seeing the world without ever leaving their bed- rooms.
+Their older brothers and sisters are seeing the world without ever leaving their bedrooms.
 They're doing their term papers without cracking the cover of a dictionary.
-They're e-mail- ing pals in cities they've never visited, zapping demons in cyber worlds their parents can barely comprehend.
+They're e-mailing pals in cities they've never visited, zapping demons in cyber worlds their parents can barely comprehend.

-Raising a lad today is a bit like dwelling in the Twilight Zone.
+Raising a kid today is a bit like dwelling in the Twilight Zone.
 Kids have zoomed headfirst into the cyber age, leaving many of their parents behind in the dust.

+xxx

 That today's kids are so at home in a modern culture that embraces the World Wide Web, Nin- tendo, body piercing and "Beavis and Butt-Head" is amazing to their dazed parents.
 And more than a little scary.